pgeorgiev98/qTorrent/README.md

 * Has a very basic GUI
 * Can pause and resume torrents
 * Does not support DHT, PEX, Magnet Links, UDP trackers or encription

+## Code style

+qTorrent is written with the Linux Kernel code style with tab indentation.
+The style is verified with 'astyle' with the following command:

+	find -name '*.cpp' -or -name '*.h' | xargs astyle --style=linux --indent=force-tab=4